Not an American user?

 InspirationThis game is based on the bestselling book of the same name from TSR (1988).
-Many of the Non-Player Characters (NPCs) that may join your party in the adventure are originally said novel written by Kate Novak
+Many of the Non-Player Characters (NPCs) that may join your party in the adventure are originally from the said novel written by Kate Novak and Jeff Grubb.

-The three NPC's that may join your cause are:
+The three NPCs that may join your cause are:

 - Alias, a female human fighter - which can be seen in the front cover of both the box and the book.
 She's the main character of the novel, also cursed by the strange Azure Bonds.